 The City requires that every single family home provide two covered parking spaces (ref.
 19.02.020(E)); a typical two stall garage with access to a second story would result in building footprint of approximately 800 square feet or less.
 By eliminating cantilevers and second story decks the total area of impact for such a house would be far less than the proposed amount of direct wetland disturbance and watercourse buffer impacts.
 The applicant has provided no analysis for possible site alternatives to further minimize wetland impacts.

 The City concludes that the applicant has not demonstrated that the proposed site design minimizes impacts to the critical areas to the maximum extent feasible while granting reasonable use.
-The applicant has provide no analysis of alternative designs with a smaller code-compliant footprint and no analysis of alternative locations that result in a site location that would have less impact to the watercourse buffer and wetland areas.
+The applicant has not provided analysis of alternative designs with a smaller code-compliant footprint nor provided analysis of alternative locations that result in a site location that would have less impact to the watercourse buffer and wetland areas.

 Impacts to critical areas are mitigated to the greatest extent reasonably feasible consistent with best available science;